jaclu/tmux-menus/README.md

 #### Recent changes

 -   Removed menu incompatible shortcuts.
-In menus shortcuts can not use C/M prefix, so for such defaults I ignore them.
+In menus, shortcuts can not use C/M prefix, so for such defaults I ignore them.
 -   Pane - Move - Break pane, blocked if only one pane present
 -   Repeatable actions keeps menu open - example: Handling Pane - Move Pane - Swap pane with prev
 -   New menus: Pane - Paste buffers, Advanced - Manage clients